o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

 ## Get started
 Do the following steps to get started on making the six point lighting material type.
 1. Download the template files from [here]().
-2. Move `SixPointLightingPropertyGroup.json` to `{your-project-path}\Materials\Types\MaterialInputs\`.
+1. Move `SixPointLightingPropertyGroup.json` to `{your-project-path}\Materials\Types\MaterialInputs\`.
 Create new folders as needed!
-3. Move `EvaluateSixPointSurface.azsli` to `{your-project-path}\Materials\Types\MaterialFunctions\`
+1. Move `EvaluateSixPointSurface.azsli` to `{your-project-path}\Materials\Types\MaterialFunctions\`
-4. Move the rest of the downloaded files to `{your-project-path}\Materials\Types\`.
+1. Move the rest of the downloaded files to `{your-project-path}\Materials\Types\`.
-5. Open `{your-project-path}\Materials\Types\SixPointLighting.materialtype`.
+1. Open `{your-project-path}\Materials\Types\SixPointLighting.materialtype`.
 Under `propertyLayout` > `propertyGroups`, you'll see there are many entries with `{your-path-to-o3de}`.
 Replace `{your-path-to-o3de}` with your appropriate path to the engine.
-   - For example, `C:/o3de/Gems/Atom/Feature/Common/Assets/Materials/Types/MaterialInputs/BaseColorPropertyGroup.json`.
+   * For example, `C:/o3de/Gems/Atom/Feature/Common/Assets/Materials/Types/MaterialInputs/BaseColorPropertyGroup.json`.
-   - Currently we cannot import property groups across gems, so we are hard coding the absolute path, even though it is not portable, as a proof of concept.
+   * Currently we cannot import property groups across gems, so we are hard coding the absolute path, even though it is not portable, as a proof of concept.
 There is a GHI to enable importing across gems at [o3de#10623](https://github.com/o3de/o3de/issues/10623).
-6. We also need to download some assets to actually test the animation and lighting!
-Visit this [this Github repo](), and download the following textures:
+1. We also need to download some assets to actually test the animation and lighting!
+Visit [this Github link](), and download the following textures:
-   - rightlefttop
+   * BBF.png
-   - bottombackfront
+   * RLT.png
-   - alpha
+   * Alpha.png
-7. Move the three assets to `{your-project-path}\Materials`.
+2. Move the three assets to `{your-project-path}\Materials`.

 These template files have everything set up so that we can get started to create our own custom surface and lighting.
 They were created by duplicating important parts of the `StandardPBR` files and then modifying them.
 Most of the changes made were to strip out unnecessary parts from `StandardPBR`'s files.
 When you create your own material types in the future, you can similarly duplicate `StandardPBR` files and work from there.

 These files already include all of the properties that we will need.
 If you are unsure how to add or use properties, reference [this step]().
 The properties we will need are:
-- `o_sixPointTexturePackMode` - property option to choose which texture pack mode to use
+* `o_sixPointTexturePackMode` - property option to choose which texture pack mode to use
-- `m_topLeftRightBottomMap` - property to hold texture defining the top, left, right, bottom light map
+* `m_topLeftRightBottomMap` - property to hold texture defining the top, left, right, bottom light map
-- `m_frontBackMap` - property to hold texture defining the front, back light map
+* `m_frontBackMap` - property to hold texture defining the front, back light map
-- `m_rightLeftTopMap;` - property to hold texture defining the right, left, top light map
+* `m_rightLeftTopMap;` - property to hold texture defining the right, left, top light map
-- `m_bottomBackFrontMap` - property to hold texture defining the bottom, back, front light map
+* `m_bottomBackFrontMap` - property to hold texture defining the bottom, back, front light map
-- `o_enableDepthTexture` - property for whether or not to use a depth texture
+* `o_enableDepthTexture` - property for whether or not to use a depth texture
-- `m_depthMap` - property to hold depth texture map
+* `m_depthMap` - property to hold depth texture map
-- `m_depthScale` - property for the scale of the depth texture
+* `m_depthScale` - property for the scale of the depth texture
-- `m_rowCount` - property for number of rows of animation in the flipbook
+* `m_rowCount` - property for number of rows of animation in the flipbook
-- `m_columnCount` - property for number of columns animation in the flipbook
+* `m_columnCount` - property for number of columns animation in the flipbook
-- `o_enableDebugFrame` - property to toggle wheter to enable debugging on a single frame of the animation
+* `o_enableDebugFrame` - property to toggle wheter to enable debugging on a single frame of the animation
-- `m_debugFrame` - property for the frame number to debug.
+* `m_debugFrame` - property for the frame number to debug.

 Most of these properties are defined in the `MaterialSrg` in `SixPointLighting_Common.azsli`, but the option booleans are defined elsewhere. `o_enableDepthTexture` and `o_enableDebugFrame` are defined at the bottom of `SixPointLighting_Common.azsli` and `o_sixPointTexturePackMode` is defined in the *Material Parameters* of `SixPointLighting_ForwardPass.azsl`.